In 1783 Digby was settled by a hearty band of United Empire

 Airport (the highest Airport in N.S.!), and the only year round

-ferry service to Nova Scotia, Digby offers entrepreneurial visitors
+from neighbouring Yarmouth, Nova Scotia, Digby offers entrepreneurial visitors

 a great place to start a business, or to grow an existing venture,